🚗🚙🌟 The United States of America as a significant import market

 🕰️ Overview: Historical development of the trade balance

-1950s and 1960s: Heyday of the trade surplus
+1950s and 1960s: heyday of the trade surplus

-1970s: Things took a turn for the worse
+1970s: A turn for the worse

-1990s: Beginning of steady deficit growth
+1990s: Beginning of a steady increase in deficits

 2000s: Record deficit levels